“College-prepared and career-ready for the 21st century”

 Health Science and Medical Technology

-CERTIFIED NURSING ASSISTANT (CNA) - (775075)
+Certified Nursing Assistant (CNA) - (775075)

 The class covers an overview of anatomy, physiology, nutrition, medical terminology and an introduction to diseases and disorders.
 Emphasis is placed on safety principles, infection control, and the philosophy of nursing.
 Classroom and clinical training includes nursing skills, clinical procedures, and laboratory skills.
 Direct patient care under the supervision of a nurse in a health care setting is included to pass the Certified Nurse Assistant state examination.
 Please note: East Los Angeles Skills Center is an approved testing center with a 100% passing rate.
-Prerequisite: 18 years of age, reading/math level 7.5, Health Info Tech/1 (HIT1) Certificate.

 This course is the first in a sequence of three designed for dental assisting.
 It provides students with project-based experiences in dental science and chair-side assisting.
 Emphasis is placed on the areas of dental specialization, organization of the dental health team, legal/ethical/compliance issues, head and neck anatomy, dental nomenclature, dental anatomy, dental pathology, microbiology, and dental infection control, pharmacology, anesthesiology, and the impact of nutrition on dental health.
 It also covers the materials, equipment, and procedures used in a dental laboratory.

 This competency-based course is the second in a sequence of three designed for dental assisting.
 It provides students with project-based experiences in chairside assisting and dental emergency procedures.
-Emphasis is placed on procuring a patient’s medical/dental history and vital signs, completion of a dental chart, and the instruments/materials/techniques used in chair-side procedures and dental emergencies.
+Emphasis is placed on procuring a patient’s medical/dental history and vital signs, completing a dental chart, and the instruments/materials/techniques used in chair-side procedures and dental emergencies.

 This competency-based course is the last in a sequence of three designed for dental assisting.
 It provides students with project-based experiences in the dental office and clinic.
 Emphasis is placed on dental office management procedures, dental radiography, digital radiography, and in-service clinical practice.